ajg/form/README.md

 ```

-...all without having to do any manual form parsing.
+...without having to do any manual parsing.

 License